-These residents are spread over several dozen neighborhoods such as Belmont Heights, Belmont Shore, Signal Hill, Carroll Park, El Dorado, Lakewood Village, Sunrise and Zaferia.
 The downtown Long Beach area has been under significant renovation, starting with the demolition of the old Long Beach Courthouse on Ocean Avenue and its transfer to the modern new courthouse just one block away on Magnolia Avenue.

 Older readers of this website will appreciate this remake of downtown Long Beach, as the downtown area used to be a seedy area.
 Pine Street in particular was home to sailors coming ashore from Navy ships coming to port.
 Over the years, the many bars there for sailors gave way to adult book stores, prostitution, drug sales in the open and pawn shops after the Navy pulled out of Long Beach.

 Pine Street has since transformed itself into a safer area, at least in the few blocks just north of Ocean Avenue.

 The Long Beach Superior Court draws jurors from Long Beach, Palos Verdes and areas of Torrance.
 The court hears cases both criminal and civil from San Pedro, Long Beach, Wilmington, Signal Hill, Little Phnom Penh and parts of Harbor City.
 Our office is experienced with all of the judges, almost all of the city prosecutors, Los Angeles City Attorneys and almost all of the district attorneys in Long Beach.